College of Natural & Applied Sciences

-The mission of service is the primary role of faculty from the University of Guam Cooperative Extension Service and a secondary role of other faculty.
+The mission of service is the primary role of faculty from the University of Guam Cooperative Extension and Outreach and a secondary role of other faculty.

 Research activities of the faculty of the College of Natural and Applied Sciences lead to original discovery and creative work of regional and global importance.
 The college’s contributions benefit Guam and the Micronesian region, and permits the inclusion of relevant and current regional information into the classroom.
 In addition to contributing to the advancement of regional knowledge, this original work allows students to be exposed to modern basic and applied research methods, which contributes to the development of critical thinking skills, and promotes intellectual understanding and growth.

 For those students who wish to seek graduate degrees, undergraduate research training and experience in the College of Natural and Applied Sciences prepare them to compete effectively for graduate school admission and for success once accepted.